Uniswap/v4-core/CONTRIBUTING.md

 ## Setup

-`yarn install` to install dependencies for hardhat

-`yarn compile` to compile contracts for hardhat

 `forge build` to get contract artifacts and dependencies for forge

 ## Tests

-This repo currently uses hardhat and forge tests.
-Please run both test suites before opening a PR.

-`yarn snapshots` to update the hardhat gas snapshots

-`yarn test` to run hardhat tests

-`yarn prettier` to run the formatter (runs both typescript and solidity formatting)

 `forge snapshot`to update the forge gas snapshots

 `forge test` to run forge tests

-Any new tests that you add should be written with forge, as the repo is undergoing a full migration to the forge test suite.

 ## Code of Conduct